rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: createPreviewTicket(callback, options *opt* , options.protect, options.credentials, options.credentials.username, options.credentials.password, options.ticketLifetime, options.sessionLifetime, options.remainingCalls, scope *opt* )

+	:param CMS.api.API~createTicketCallback callback:

+	.. raw:: html

-	:param CMS.api.API~createTicketCallback callback: The callback function to be called after the ticket has been created
+		The callback function to be called after the ticket has been created
+	:param Object optionsoptional:

+	.. raw:: html

-	:param Object optionsoptional: Configuration of the ticket, e.g. to protect it with credentials
+		Configuration of the ticket, e.g. to protect it with credentials
+	:param Object scopeoptional:

+	.. raw:: html

-	:param Object scopeoptional: The object in whose scope the callback function should be executed
+		The object in whose scope the callback function should be executed